CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide05.jpg)

-**Figure 5**: an example of heatmap where we selected topotecan as a response variable and SLFLN11 and BPTF gene expression as predictor variables.
+**Figure 5**: An example heatmap where we selected topotecan as a response variable and SLFLN11 and BPTF gene expression as predictor variables.
 In this example, we chose to display only 40 cell lines that have the most 20 highest and 20 lowest values for topotecan activity.

 In case, the Lasso algorithm is selected	more predicted variables are shown based on model result as shown below (STK17B and ABCD3 new genes added)